surajondev/JavaScript/README.md

 ### Introduction

-This repostiory is mainly created to create web app using JavaScript.
+This repository is mainly created to create web app using JavaScript.
 This app can level from beginner to expert level.

 ## Contribution